RoughAccount/class-lab-repo/README.md

 ## Files in This Repository
 - **class.md**: Contains the instructions and placeholders for editing.
 - **README.md**: This file explains the purpose of the repository and usage instructions.
+This change is made by me for some random purpose